 We’re Better Together

 Remember that in this kind of community setting, our coaches are just as serious about helping you reach your goals as you are.
 They are there to help keep you motivated when you fall off track.
 The provide the accountability, structure and support you need to achieve results.
+Our coaches do more with their clients away from the gym than anywhere else.
 However, we know our SPC community is what makes people want to attend.
 They are the driving force behind everything we do.
 We are the gym without egos.

 The truth is, we aren’t wired to be our best on our own.
 We crave community, it’s in our DNA.
 We need accountability where discipline wanes.
 Join a gym that fills that need.

 SPC puts a strong emphasis on our people – they’re one of our greatest values.
 That’s why we make it a priority to host regular member socials and connect our members to one another.
 In the past, we’ve done the SPC games, clay pigeon shooting and quiz nights to name a few.